liamjberrisford/me/content/awards.md

 **Exemplary Dissertation Award, University of Bath**
   Dissertation *“Initial Underwater Structure Exploration Planning”* (mark: 88%) selected as exemplary, cited as innovative work with commercial and academic impact and as a model for future Computer Science dissertations.

+### Society Awards

+**National UK SocRSE Community Training and Education Award — Shortlisted (1 of 3), Society of Research Software Engineering / RSECon25 (August 2025)**
+  Recognised for crafting and delivering the “Coding for Reproducible Research” programme (live and self-paced with quizzes, including a website/pipeline overhaul), developing a 15-hour “train the trainer” pedagogy course (sample delivered to the RSE team), and leading a well-received GPU programming team day.

 ### Fellowships and Professional Recognition

 **Fellow of Advance HE (FHEA)**